Some explicit elliptic modular surfaces: The Elliptic Fibration

-Now, as established in Section \ref{cyclicquot}, these Type II singular points have minimal resolution consisting of a chain of two rational curves, one with self-intersection $-2$ and one with self-intersection $-(g+1)$.
+Each of the four Type II fixed points $\delta_1,$ $\delta_2$, $\delta_3,$ and $\delta_4$ in $C_g\times C_g$ has one of the curves in (\ref{Pcurves}) and one of the curves in (\ref{Qcurves}) passing through it.
+Recall that each point $\delta_j$ has image in $X_c$ consisting of a chain of $2$ rational curves: a $(-2)$-curve and the $-(g+1)$-curve $\mathcal{S}_j$.
 Observe that for a Type II point of the form $Q\times P_i$, the strict transform in $X_c$ of the curve $Q\times C_g$ will intersect this chain of rational curves at the end of the $(-2)$-curve and the strict transform of the curve $C_g\times P_i$ will intersect the chain of rational curves at the end of the $-(g+1)$-curve.

-By the adjunction formula, the irreducible curves on $X_c$ contained in a fiber of $f:X_c\rightarrow \mathbb{P}^1\subset \mathbb{P}(H^0(X_c,K_{X_c}^{\otimes m}))$ are exactly those curves $F\subset X_c$ with $K_{X_c}.F=0$.
-So, of the two curves in the resolution of a Type II singular point, the curve with self-intersection $-2$ gets mapped to a point by $f$ and the curve with self-intersection $-(g+1)$ gets mapped to all of $\mathbb{P}^1$ by $f$.
+By the adjunction formula, the irreducible curves on $X_c$ contained in a fiber of $f:X_c\rightarrow \mathbb{P}^1\subset \mathbb{P}(H^0(X_c,K_{X_c}))$ are exactly those curves $F\subset X_c$ with $K_{X_c}.F=0$.
+So, of the two curves in the resolution of a Type II singular point $\delta_j$, the curve with self-intersection $-2$ gets mapped to a point by $f$ and the curve $\mathcal{S}_i$ with self-intersection $-(g+1)$ gets mapped to all of $\mathbb{P}^1$ by $f$.